-Moreover, our ability to make new investments is highly dependent upon our ability to procure external financing.
-Our principal sources of external financing generally include the issuance of equity securities, long-term mortgage loans secured by properties and borrowings under our line of credit, or the Line of Credit.
-The market for long-term mortgages was limited for the past several years; however, long-term mortgages have become more obtainable.
-The collateralized mortgage backed securities, or CMBS, market has made a comeback, but it is more conservative and restrictive than it was prior to the recession.
+Our ability to make new investments is highly dependent upon our ability to procure external financing.
+Our principal sources of external financing generally include the issuance of equity securities, long-term mortgage loans secured by properties and borrowings under our line of credit, or the New Line of Credit.
+The market for long-term mortgages continues to improve and long-term mortgages have become more obtainable.
+The collateralized mortgage backed securities, or CMBS, market has made a comeback, but it is more conservative and restrictive than it was prior to the recession and uncertainty with regard to interest rates has made the CMBS market less predictable.
 Consequently, we continue to look to regional banks, insurance companies and other non-bank lenders, in addition to the CMBS market to issue mortgages to finance our real estate activities.